Anne Hathaway

 Anne Hathaway as Jane Austen

-Once again, Anne had to rigorously prepare for her role: she quickly learned dancing, perfected a British accent, and got used to writing with a quill pen.
+Once again, Anne had to prepare intensively for her role: she quickly learned dancing, perfected a British accent, and got used to writing with a quill pen.

 For Filming, She Studied Calligraphy